thunthirik68-afk/ICT_105_TechTitans_MVP/docs/selected_opportunity.md

 ## Proposed IT Solution

-The team will develop a web-based QR Code Lecture Attendance System.
+The team will develop a web-based QR Code Lecture Attendance System with location verification.
 Lecturers can generate a unique QR code for each class session.
 Students scan the QR code using their smartphones to record attendance.
-The system automatically stores attendance data in a database and provides lecturers with a dashboard to view attendance records and generate reports.
+The system will also verify the student's location at the time of check-in to ensure they are physically present near the lecture venue.
+Attendance data is automatically stored in a database, and lecturers can access dashboards and reports.

 Key features include:

 * Lecturer login and class management
 * QR code generation for each lecture session
+* Location-based attendance verification (GPS check-in)
 * Student attendance scanning
 * Attendance database storage
 * Attendance reports and analytics dashboard